raveeshvyas/APT-Assignment/assessment_01/thought_process.md

 $$low <= close <= high$$

 This means that price may be the predicted price or some other suitable such quantity.
 However it can be said with much confidence that `pulse` is not `open / close`.
 Hence, pulse needs to be `price`.

-(make a chart to determine how the price)

 ## Finding Open and Close